Categories

 I don’t think they understand exactly what a Broadcast Engineer does.
 On any given day, I may:

-• Program an automation computer
+• Program an automated computer

 • Change the battery on a backup generator